joshamilton/argonaut/docs/README.md

-# nf-core/genomeassembly: Documentation
+# emilytrybulec/genomeassembly: Documentation

 The nf-core/genomeassembly documentation is split into the following pages:

 - [Usage](usage.md)
-  - An overview of how the pipeline works, how to run it and a description of all of the different command-line flags.
+  - An overview of how the pipeline works and how to run it.
 - [Output](output.md)
   - An overview of the different results produced by the pipeline and how to interpret them.